-3.5 Infrastructure Requirements
+3.5 Infrastructure requirements

 This section will provide descriptions and layout plans of requirements for constructing, upgrading or relocating any public infrastructure in the vicinity of the Project area.
 The matters to be considered include such infrastructure as roads, rail, bridges, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (e.g. microwave telecommunications), and pipelines for any services (whether underground or above).
+Plans, descriptions and consideration will also be extended to include existing infrastructure relevant to the mine extension.
+Where landholder's infrastructure is to be impacted, this section will describe suitable measures to be taken to assist Affected Persons with alternatives.

-3.5.1 Transport-Road/Rail/Ship
+3.5.1 Transport-road/rail/ship